amwhalen/cyclopress/readme.txt

 * WordPress version 2.5 or higher.
 CycloPress may work with older versions, but it is not suggested.
 * PHP version 4.3.1 or higher.
 * GD Library.
-* Optional plugin to allow PHP code in pages and posts.

 = Installation =